 Cable chain differs slightly from regular chain stitch, as Cable chain has an extra bar worked between each chain stitch.
 When you buttonhole this stitch it becomes something quite different.

-When you first learn this stitch use a thread with a firm twist.
-When mastered experiment with other threads.
+As you first learn this stitch, use a thread with a firm twist.
+When you master it, try experimenting with other threads.
 The example is worked in Perle #5 thread.
-I worked each journey in different colours so readers could see what was happening.
+I stitched each journey in different colours so you can see what is happening.

-Work a row of Cable Chain stitch which act as a foundation.
+Work a row of Cable Chain stitch, which acts as a foundation.

-Slip your needle under the thread of the first chain stitch as illustrated.
-Loop the thread under the needle point and pull the needle through to make the first buttonhole stitch
+Slip your needle under the thread of the first chain stitch, as illustrated.
+Loop the thread under the needle’s point and pull the needle through to make the first buttonhole stitch.

-Work a buttonhole stitch on the side of the chain stitch being careful not pass the needle through the foundation fabric.
-Add more buttonhole stitches along the bar until they sit snug.
+Work a buttonhole stitch on the side of the chain stitch, being careful not to pass the needle through the foundation fabric.
+Add more buttonhole stitches along the bar until they sit snugly.

-As you work slide the stitches long the bar so that the finished stitches are spaced closely together.
+As you work, slide the stitches along the bar in order to space the finished stitches closely together.

 How to work Alternating Buttonholed Cable Chain Stitch

-Alternating Buttonholed Cable chain stitch is a variety of Buttonholed Cable Chain you start with a foundation row of Cable Chain stitch.
+Alternating Buttonholed Cable chain stitch is a variety of Buttonholed Cable Chain in that you start with a foundation row of Cable Chain stitch.

-On the second journey work buttonhole stitches on the side of the chain stitch being careful not pass the needle through the foundation fabric.
-As you add more buttonhole stitches slide the stitches long the bar so that the finished stitches are spaced closely together.
+On the second journey, work buttonhole stitches on the side of the chain stitch.
+But be careful not pass the needle through the foundation fabric.
+As you add more buttonhole stitches, slide the stitches along the bar so that the finished stitches are spaced closely together.

-When you reach the end of the foundation chain stitch slide your needle under the bar between the chain stitches and work buttonhole stitches on the other side of the next chain stitch.
-Work like this along line, buttonholing first one side of the chain stitch then on the next foundation stitch work the other side.
+When you reach the end of the foundation chain stitch, slide your needle under the bar between the chain stitches and work buttonhole stitches on the other side of the next chain stitch.
+Work like this along the line, buttonholing first one side of the chain stitch then, on the next foundation stitch, work the other side.